How to Spot Fake Pokemon GBA Games, Nintendo Game Boy Advance

 Below is our guide to help weed a counterfeit game boy Pokémon game.
 If you want to view larger images, you can see them on Pinterest @ TheOSGVault or make sure to go and watch the YouTube Video on the topic

-If you enjoyed educating yourself with this type of knowledge, we have several other great reads about spotting bootleg Super Nintendo Games, Fake Nintendo DS Games, and How to Spot Counterfeit N64 games on our site as well.
-Not to mention plenty of authentic pokemon games for sale in our store.
+If you enjoyed educating yourself with this type of knowledge, we have several other great reads about how to identify counterfeits...

 The Nintendo Seal / Imprinted Numbering: